-72. In component 3 of the program to be implemented in the Cimandiri watershed, the result obtained 3.1. the establishment of collaborative communities and watershed-based living space and livelihood protection system as stated in output to 3.1.2.
+5872.
+In component 3 of the program to be implemented in the Cimandiri watershed, the result obtained 3.1. the establishment of collaborative communities and watershed-based living space and livelihood protection system as stated in output to 3.1.2.
 RAD-API of Sukabumi Regency and 3.1.3.
 An Information system whose implementation is funded by the Regional government of Sukabumi Regency.
 The role of this program is only as a provider of data and information on the socio-ecological conditions of the Cimandiri Watershed and recommendations for adaptation actions in accordance with the current conditions in the Cimandiri Watershed.

-73. Funding from the Environmental Fund Management Agency (BPDLH) and other funding sources, is used for institutional strengthening activities and building mutual understanding between the Forest Farmers Group and the Gunung Halimun Salak National Park Office (BTNGHS), as well as land mapping as one of the requirements to gain an access, through a conservation partnership agreement.
-Thus, funding support from the Adaptation Fund will continue or strengthen the activities that have been carried out previously, including increasing group capacity, conducting the agroforestry and silvopasture system, building economic access and resilience to climate change.
+5973.
+This program does not duplicate with the other programs that have been funded by other donors and government at the target location.
+Funding from the Environmental Fund Management Agency (BPDLH) and other funding sources, is used for institutional strengthening activities and building mutual understanding between the Forest Farmers Group and the Gunung Halimun Salak National Park Office (BTNGHS), as well as land mapping as one of the requirements to gain an access, through a conservation partnership agreementand also for social forestry program in Perhutani area.
+Thus, funding support from the Adaptation Fund will continue or strengthen the ouput activities that have achievedbeen carried out previously, including increasing group capacity, conducting the agroforestry and silvopasture system, building economic access and resilience to climate change.

-74. In addition, the information system that will be built and developed through the Adaptation Fund will consolidate or provide data and information from participatory action research activities, climate smart farming, adaptation action documents and other data generated from the project activities, including information related to eco villages, which is easily accessible and widely used by the public.
-This information system also will support and provide the data and information, as well as integrate with the natural resource information system (SIBERALAM) which is ongoing build and developed by Sukabumi district government.
+6074.
+In addition, the information system that will be built and developed through the Adaptation Fund will consolidate or provide data and information from participatory action research activities, climate smart farming, adaptation action documents and other data generated from the project activities, including information related to eco villages, which is easily accessible and widely used by the public.
+This information system also will support and provide the data and information, as well as integrate with the natural resource information system (SIBERALAM) which is ongoing andongoing build and developed by the Sukabumiby Sukabumi district government.